dejunlin/hicrep/README.md

 # this will result in a SCC score for each chromosome available in the data set
 scc = hicrepSCC(cool1, cool2, h, dBPMax, bDownSample)

+# Optionally you can get SCC score from a subset of chromosomes
+sccSub = hicrepSCC(cool1, cool2, h, dBPMax, bDownSample, np.array(['myChr1', 'myOtherChr'], dtype=str))

 ```

 To use as a command line tool, install this package by